piratte/conquest/README.md

 5) better GameState abstraction than plain BotState provided, use GameBot as a base class for your bots

+6) slim GameStateCompact representation of the game state that can be used for performance searches (not the best, but quite ok); use GameStateCompact.fromGameState(gameState) you have in your GameBot

-6) Conquest-Tournament project can be used to automate matches between bots using command line tools (see ConquestFightConsole and ConquestTableConsole classes); see Conquest-Competition for example how to quickly setup tournament batch files (be sure to stop by and read Conquest-Competition/readme.txt)
+7) Conquest-Tournament project can be used to automate matches between bots using command line tools (see ConquestFightConsole and ConquestTableConsole classes); see Conquest-Competition for example how to quickly setup tournament batch files (be sure to stop by and read Conquest-Competition/readme.txt)

-7) possibility to execute "process" player from within concrete directory, use "dir;process" as bot init command to specify the directory from which you would like the bot process to be executed
+8) possibility to execute "process" player from within concrete directory, use "dir;process" as bot init command to specify the directory from which you would like the bot process to be executed

 -- not a big feature but very handy for automation

 -- if you deal with Java bots, you might want to run your Java bots as "external bots" using "dir;process" indirectly running JavaBot class instead of original bot class (i.e. make JavaBot to instantiate and run your tournament bot);
 this will spare you the problems with "invalid" main of the bot you want to execute (as long as it has parameterless constructor)

-EXTRA GUI (KEYBOARD) CONTROLS
+**EXTRA GUI (KEYBOARD) CONTROLS**

 + 'N') skip to the next round